joanvelro/PysparkIntroduction/README.md

-# spark_intro
+# spark_intro - Master

- Introduction to Spark for Data Science
+ Introduction to Spark for Data Science and MLlib